Skip to main content

 4. Value

-c.
+b.
 Requests to hold the Scholarship part-time will be approved under exceptional circumstances such as documented medical condition which limits the student’s capacity to undertake full-time study.
-Such requests must be approved by the Head of School or the nominated delegate.
+Such requests must be approved by the Head of School, School of Art, Communication and English.
+If a part-time scholarship is approved, payment will be 50% of the amount of the normal semester payment.

+d.
+Deferral and/or suspension of the Scholarship is not permitted without the prior permission of the Head of School, School of Art, Communication and English.

 e.
-Deferral and/or suspension of the Scholarship is not permitted without the prior permission of the Head of School.

-f.
-Recipients who transfer to another degree within the Faculty of Arts and Social Science may also transfer their scholarship with the written approval of the Head of School where the recipient is currently enrolled.
+Recipients who transfer to another degree within the Faculty of Arts and Social Science may also transfer their scholarship with the written approval of the Head of School, School of Art, Communication and English.

 5. Ongoing Eligibility